Mr-Ye-Cao/HackRice/README.md

 Tech & Framworks used:
 1. **PHP** to build self-design algorithm that optimizes the pairing to minimize the cost function of absolute value differences.

-See Files: chatMentor.php, chatStudent.php, write.html etc.
+2. Future plan: Used text

+See Files: Signup.php (The algorithm is implemented during the course of signing up)